Yifu-Tian/D2PG/README.md

 p(relative_pose | degraded observations, motion context)
 ```

-This lets the model represent several plausible motion hypotheses when the visual signal is ambiguous.

 ## Why Diffusion?

 Diffusion models are useful when the output is not a single obvious answer.
 In degraded VO, many image pairs can become visually ambiguous: